-User Intent and Characteristics of Search Queries
+User Intent behind Search Queries

-One of the short posters at the recent WWW 2007 Conference in Banff, Alberta, Canada, provides an indepth look at classifications of search queries after sampling more than 5 million queries, taken from transaction logs from three different search engines.
+One of the short posters at the recent WWW 2007 Conference in Banff, Alberta, Canada, provides an in-depth look at classifications of search queries after sampling more than 5 million queries, taken from transaction logs from three different search engines.

 They use that data to come up with a classification algorithm, which was then used on a “separate Web search engine transaction log of over a million queries submitted by several hundred thousand users.”
 The results are interesting.